yxu132/multitask-ssp-diso/README.md

 3. If the psiblast database is not compiled yet, please compile the database before step 2.

-4. please set up the parameter *gcc_path* if you have a different command for running *gcc*.
+4. Please set up the parameter *gcc_path* if you have a different command for running *gcc*.

 5. Please set up the parameter *tmp_path* if you want to save the genearated .chk files from [PSI-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE=Proteins&PROGRAM=blastp&RUN_PSIBLAST=on) to a different directory.

-6. For detailed instruction of the input and output parameters, please enter the directory dist and run,
+6. For detailed instructions of the input and output parameters, please enter the directory *dist* and run the following command,

 ```
  $ python run_prediction.py -h